The different types of Scrum meetings — for beginners

 - Sprint Retrospective

-Each of these meetings has a different agenda, but they all serve a similar purpose: helping the organization achieve its goals and objectives while following the Scrum framework.
+Each meeting has a different agenda, but they all serve a similar purpose: helping the organization achieve its goals and objectives while following the Scrum framework.

-Let’s take a closer look at all four of these Scrum meetings.
+Below is a closer look at these Scrum meetings.

 1. Sprint planning

 The purpose of the Sprint planning meeting is to ensure that everyone is on the same page before work begins.